Leap Year (2010 film): Release

-The film opened at the American box office at number 6, with a modest US$9,202,815, behind blockbusters Avatar, Sherlock Holmes, Alvin and the Chipmunks: The Squeakquel, as well as Daybreakers and It's Complicated.
-The film's final gross of US$25,918,920 in the United States against a production budget of US$19,000,000.
-In addition to this, the film made US$6,688,396 in international markets, for a final worldwide gross of US$32,607,316.
+The film opened at the American box office at number 6, with a modest $9.2 million, behind blockbusters Avatar, Sherlock Holmes, Alvin and the Chipmunks: The Squeakquel, as well as Daybreakers and It's Complicated.
+The film's final gross of $25.9 million in the United States against a production budget of $19 million.
+In addition to this, the film made $6.8 million in international markets, for a total worldwide gross of $32.7 million.